 If you need to create recorded lectures as you move to a flipped classroom approach, you don’t need any new software or hardware.
 You can use the features of PowerPoint to create a narrated video of your slides.
 Take some time to think through what changes you should make in order to keep the students engaged during the video.

 I am now offering a course called Advanced recording of narrated PowerPoint slides for a flipped classroom: Use Windows and PowerPoint (no new software) to create a more professional recording for your students.
-These written tutorials and accompanying videos show four other options for creating a recording of your PowerPoint slides.
+These written tutorials and accompanying videos show detailed instructions for the above method and four other options for creating a recording of your PowerPoint slides.
 These methods overcome the potential issues in the method above and provide a more professional video.
 You will also learn advanced tips to make your video even more engaging for the students.
 You can get access to the right now for an introductory price.
 Click here to register.

 Dave Paradi has over twenty years of experience delivering customized training workshops to help business professionals improve their presentations.
 He has written nine books and over 100 articles on the topic of effective presentations and his ideas have appeared in publications around the world.
 His focus is on helping corporate professionals visually communicate the messages in their data so they don’t overwhelm and confuse executives.
 Dave is one of less than ten people in North America recognized by Microsoft with the Most Valuable Professional Award for his contributions to the Excel and PowerPoint communities.
 He regularly presents highly rated sessions at national and regional conferences of financial professionals.